Module Catalogue 2025/26

 To develop students' ability to: consider literary texts in their historical and cultural contexts; analyse textual form and content in detail; communicate their critical responses to these texts in speech and writing.

-Many genres and forms will typically be considered – fiction, drama, poetry, children’s literature, travel writing, life writing, and so on – and this material will be placed in its historical, cultural and social contexts.
-The overarching intellectual aim of the module will be to enable students to understand how encounters with new peoples, places and ideas were reflected in, mediated by, and sometimes actually created in, literature.
+Many genres and forms will typically be considered – fiction, drama, poetry, children’s literature, travel writing, life writing, and so on.
+All of this material will be placed in its historical, cultural and social contexts.
+The overarching intellectual aim of the module will be to enable students to understand how encounters with new peoples, places and ideas were reflected in, mediated by, and sometimes actually created in, the literature produced in these contexts.

 Outline Of Syllabus

-The core idea of this module is that the literature of this period engages in diverse and complex ways with the discovery, understanding, and representation of ‘new worlds’ – not only geographical new worlds, but also social, cultural, and political ones too.
+The core idea of this module is that the literature of this period engages in diverse and complex ways with the discovery, understanding, and representation of ‘new worlds’.
+These new worlds are not simply geographical; they are also social, cultural, ideological, political, environmental, and psychological.
 Such engagement took place as many phenomena that we now recognize as modern (scientific experiment, celebrity, global trade, feminism) began.
-As we study works of prose, poetry, drama, and other kinds from the 1680s to the 1780s, we will examine how new worlds of such force were written into being that they still shape our thinking today.
+As we study works of prose, poetry, drama, and other kinds from the 1680s to the 1780s, we will examine how new worlds of such dynamism and significance were written into being that they still shape our thinking today.

 Learning Outcomes